 At dawn on April 30, 1863, Sedgwick’s forces crossed the Rappahannock River below Fredericksburg with orders “to make a demonstration in force . . . to let it be as severe as possible without being an attack; to assume a threatening attitude, and maintain it until further orders.”

 Designed to pin down Lee’s army, Sedgwick’s diversionary attack enabled Hooker’s main force to cross the Rapidan and Rappahannock Rivers west of Fredericksburg.
-Entering into an area of nearly impenetrable thickets and bogs named The Wilderness, Major General George G. Meade’s 5th Corps led the Yankee force east toward the junction of the Orange Turnpike and Orange Plank Road, which locals referred to as Chancellorsville.
-Located at the intersection was the Chancellor family home, which in earlier years served as an inn for travelers.
-When Hooker arrived that evening he established his headquarters in the former inn and concentrated his army on the site.
+Entering an area of nearly impenetrable thickets and bogs named The Wilderness, Major General George G. Meade’s 5th Corps led the Yankee force east toward the junction of the Orange Turnpike and Orange Plank Road, which locals referred to as Chancellorsville.
+At the intersection was the Chancellor family home, which in earlier years served as an inn for travelers.
+When Hooker arrived that evening, he established his headquarters in the former inn and concentrated his army on the site.
 With over 54,000 Federal troops behind Lee’s Fredericksburg defenses and 40,000 soldiers in front of them, Hooker had the Rebel army in a vise.

 When Lee grasped his predicament, he made the risky decision to divide his army and confront the Yankees on two fronts.
 Gambling that Sedgwick’s river crossing near Fredericksburg was a diversion, Lee left Major General Jubal Early in charge of 12,000 soldiers to protect his right flank.
-He then consolidated the remainder of his army and moved west to confront Hooker at Chancellorsville.
+He then gathered the rest of his army and moved west to confront Hooker at Chancellorsville.